SeLite/SeLite.github.io/AddOns.md

 ## Latest releases
 Background: After Mozilla screens an add-on's update for security, you can get it at 'download' links below.
 However, the update doesn't show at add-on's 'info' page (nor at the above collection), until someone from Mozilla reviews it.
 If you've installed an older version of the add-on, you won't get an automatic update until then either.

 So, use the _download_ links below for recent releases. **Ignore** the text: 'You should always use the latest version of an add-on.'
-Do not follow those _latest version_ links (which can be out of date).
+Do not follow those _'latest version'_ links (which can be out of date).

 {::options parse_block_html="true" /}

 # Add-ons
 <!-- Keep the following table sorted alphabetically.
 Using options parse_block_html="true" didn't help, so links are in HTML. -->
 <table>